 But with the growing awareness of the long-term consequences of Low-T, attitudes are changing….much for the better.

-Studies confirm the benefits of Testosterone Replacement Therapy
+Studies Confirm the Benefits of Testosterone Replacement Therapy

-Also, that safe, effective treatment is available; that there is no scientific basis for the age-associated recommendations against the use of testosterone and, most perhaps most important, there is no evidence that TRT (Testosterone Replacement Therapy) raises a man’s risk of prostate cancer.
+Also, that safe, effective treatment is available; that there is no scientific basis for the age-associated recommendations against the use of testosterone and, perhaps most important, there is no evidence that TRT (Testosterone Replacement Therapy) raises a man’s risk of prostate cancer.